mateorodon/shopping_cart/README.md

 ## Introduction
 Hi! get ready to jump from Java Core to **REST and backend things**.
 This bootcamp will give you some important concepts and tools in order to get ready for a job, the only precondition is that you will need some git and java core knowledge.

-But what exactly I need to complete this without blow my mind?.
+However, what exactly I need to complete this without a blow my mind?.
 The response is: to know how to write java classes, the common things (loops, collections, blah) and how to use git as beginner level, it means fork, branching, push, pull request and the most important thing.. want to be a backend developer!

 If you don't have the pre requisites you always can ramp it up quickly using: